Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 What can you do?

 Spinal cord and spinal column injuries are serious matters.
 They can cause long-term or permanent disabilities that significantly impact one’s day-to-day life.
-If you or someone you know has suffered an injury to the spinal cord or spinal column from an accident, the negligence of another, or as part of a workers’ compensation matter, please contact one of our Eason and Tambornini spinal cord lawyer in Sacramento for a free consultation.
+If you or someone you know has suffered an injury to the spinal cord or spinal column from an accident, the negligence of another, or as part of a workers’ compensation matter, please get in touch with one of our Eason and Tambornini spinal cord lawyer in Sacramento for a free consultation.
 We will help you understand your legal options and seek compensation for your suffering and pain.
-So give us a call now or send us a message through our website.
+So call us now or send us a message through our website.